rohinis/AccessKRE/README.md

 1. Clean up the stage area for the users - not required on Dockers
 2. PBS Jobs needs to cleaned  - not required on Dockers
 3. Download the pre requisites folder ( Pre-Requisites.zip )
-4. Copy  Prerequisites.zip folder to the head node and Unzip
+4. Copy  Pre-Requisites.zip folder to the head node and Unzip
 5. Navigate into unzipped folder
-	 - Change permissions for the contents of Pre-Requisites.zip folder
+	 - Change permissions for the contents of Pre-Requisites folder
-	   - chmod 777 *
+	   - chmod 777 -R *
 	   - chmod 777 TestData/*
 	   - chmod 777 TestAppDefs/*
 6. Update the list of available user in userlist.txt or rename appropriate user list to userlist.txt